tjphoton/CarND/CarND-Advanced-Lane-Lines-P4/AdvancedLaneFindingProjectWriteup.md

 ### Camera Calibration

-The code for camera calibration in the code cell #2 - #7 of the IPython notebook located in "Advanced_Lane_Lines_Finding.ipynb" is used for compute camera matrix and distortion coefficients.
+The code for camera calibration used for compute camera matrix and distortion coefficients is in the code cell #2 - #7 of the IPython notebook located in "Advanced_Lane_Lines_Finding.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in the calibration chessboard images provided in the repository.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection with `cv2.findChessboardCorners()` function in code cell #2.